mamertmg/ravenous_react/README.md

 # Ravenous

-a React app to search for restaurants using the Yelp API
+This is a project of Codecademy.

 ## Description

-This project was bootstrapped with [Create React App]
+React app to search for restaurants using the Yelp API.

 ## Features